Mdraza78/PRODIGY_FS_04/README.md

 # Real Time Chat App | JWT, Socket.io

+This project is a real-time chat application built with the MERN stack, featuring secure authentication, private messaging, and a clean, responsive UI.

 # Some Features:

 🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI